enonic/old-xp-doc/doc/reference/libraries/portal/index.rst

   var lib = require('/lib/xp/portal')

-Below is a list of methods that's implemented in this library.
+The methods implemented in this library are listed below.

 .. toctree::
    :maxdepth: 1